princeabdul99/Design-and-Deployment-of-a-Fashion-Retail-Data-Warehouse/README.md

 ---
 ## 🚀 Project Requirements

-### Design and Deployment of a Fashion Retail Data Warehouse
+### Design and Deployment of a Global Fashion Retail Data Warehouse

 #### Objective
-Build a robust and scalable data warehouse solution using SQL Server and SSIS to consolidate fashion retail sales data from multiple sources, ensuring data accuracy and performance optimization, while empowering business users with actionable insights for inventory control, sales analysis, and strategic decision-making.
+The objective of this project is to design and implement a scalable data warehouse solution that consolidates global fashion retail sales data from multiple sources into a centralized repository.
+This data warehouse will support advanced reporting, trend analysis, and decision-making by providing clean, consistent, and timely sales insights across various regions, product categories, and time periods.
+The solution aims to improve data accessibility, enhance business intelligence capabilities, and enable strategic planning for global retail operations.

 #### Specifications
 - **Data Sources**: Import data from source system provided as CSV files.